MichielStock/Kronecker.jl/README.md

 # Kronecker.jl

 This is a Julia package to efficiently work with Kronecker products.
 It combines lazy evaluation and algebraic tricks such that it can implicitely work with huge matrices.
+It allows to work with large Kronecker systems both much faster and using much less memory than the naive implementation of the Kronecker product.

 ## Features